Krishnaasa/CMPE279/README.md

 ## Contributions
 1. Krishnaa - <br>
-    Setting up the environment on a ubuntu machine with required libraries.
+    Setting up the environment on a ubuntu machine with required libraries <br>
     Fork child processes and exit on completion
 2. Saurabh - <br>
-    Identifying socket setup configuration and processing
+    Identifying socket setup configuration and processing <br>
     Find UID for nobody user and perform privilege dropping for child processes

 We performed these activities in parallel and proceeded further.